 For fiscal year 2021, the Compensation Committee re-evaluated the apportionment of Mr. Kroner's compensation that was established with his promotion to Senior Vice President and Chief Financial Officer in 2018 between base salary, annual cash incentive awards and the long-term equity participation.
 The Compensation Committee determined that it should increase Mr. Kroner's performance-based compensation, to better align it with chief financial officers in our peer group, and consistent with growth in his new role.
 After consultation with Willis Towers Watson, as well as management, Mr. Kroner's total direct opportunity compensation was increased for fiscal year 2021 by 15% or \$190,200.
 This total increase was apportioned \$0 to base salary, \$47,600 to the target annual cash incentive award, and \$142,600 to the target annual long-term equity awards.
+For fiscal year 2022, Mr. Kroner's total direct opportunity compensation was increased by 1.5% or \$21,400.
+This total increase was apportioned \$7,000 to base salary, \$5,300 to the target annual cash incentive award and \$9,100 to the target long-term equity award.

-2. Annual Cash Incentives Awards
+2. Annual Cash Incentive Awards

 The Annual Incentive Plan provides that participants in the plan include persons who are executive officers of the Company or any Subsidiary (as defined in the Annual Incentive Plan) for purposes of the Exchange Act, selected from time to time by the Compensation Committee to participate in the Annual Incentive Plan.
 These executive officers, which include our named executive officers, may receive annual cash incentive awards that vary from year to year based upon corporate and individual performance.
 We believe annual cash incentive awards drive our key employees to strive to maximize shareholder value and provide a means for recognizing individual contribution to our overall results.
-The cash incentive awards earned for fiscal year 2020 by our named executive officers were approved by the Compensation Committee on May 28, 2020, and are set forth in the Column, "Non-Equity Incentive Plan Compensation", in the "Summary Compensation Table" on page 46 of this Proxy Statement.
+In fiscal year 2021, the Compensation Committee incorporated an Acquisition Performance Modifier into the annual cash incentive program of the named executive officers (and certain other executives).
+The core design of the Annual Incentive Plan, including the financial performance measures, the threshold level, and maximum level payout opportunities did not change.
+However the Compensation Committee adopted the Acquisition Performance Modifier to increase or decrease the cash bonus payout percentage based upon the performance goals established for the recent acquisition.
+The Acquisition Performance Modifier is further described on pages 41-42, below.
+The total cash incentive awards earned for fiscal year 2021 by our named executive officers were approved by the Compensation Committee on May 20, 2021, and are set forth in the Column, "Non-Equity Incentive Plan Compensation," in the "Summary Compensation Table" on page 47 of this Proxy Statement.